To access the Classic Dashboard click on the dropdown behind a survey and click on See Dashboard. Now you'll be taken to the overview dashboard.

 - A score per question grid: The score for each question grid is a weighted average of the various scores graded per question in the question grid;

-- An overall score of the feedback form: The average score top right in the dashboard is the arithmetic mean score of all question grids (excl. the NPS).
+- An overall score of the feedback survey: The average score top right in the dashboard is the arithmetic mean score of all question grids (excl. the NPS).
 No weighting has taken place here;

 - NPS score: The NPS score is a number between -100 and +100.
 It is the percentage of promoters minus the percentage of your detractors.
-A positive NPS is your goal.
+A positive NPS is your goal!

 How does a weighted average score work?
 This is our short(ened) explanation of the weighted average score:

 In Starred it's possible to leave questions unanswered.
 That's why not every question has the same amount of responses.
 This is taken into account when calculating the average score.
 A question that is answered more often 'weighs' heavier (has a bigger share) in the calculation of the average score on the question grid.
 Look at the example below.

 A question grid contains three questions and has the following results: